magpiedin/collections-dashboard-prep/README.md

 ## Notes about fields in the output "FullDash" dataset
 #### Where, What, WhenAge, Who
 These fields are prepped in the respective dash02#Where/What/When/Who.R scripts.
 They broadly accommodate both cultural and natural history datasets, incorporating standard Darwin Core fields when possible.
 The input dataset groupings (listed above) indicate which input fields correspond to these output fields.
+Note: dash022What.R references the `/supplementary/WhatComNames.csv` lookup to join common names from [ITIS](https://www.itis.gov/) with the specimen dataset (on the DarOrder field).

 ### 1) Fields prepped in dash020FullBind.R:
 #### Quality